analogdevicesinc/codefusion-studio/docs/glossary.md

 *[GNU]: GNU's Not Unix.
 A free software operating system.

+*[HALs]: Hardware Abstraction Layers.
+A conceptual interface between software and hardware that simplifies hardware access and improves portability.

 *[IDE]: Integrated development environment.
 A software application that helps developers write and debug code.

 *[MCU]: Microcontroller unit

 *[MMR]: Memory Mapped Register.
 A configuration register that is accessed as memory.

-*[MSDK]: The MAX Software Development Kit.
-A collection of software drivers for the MAX line of microcontrollers at Analog Devices, Inc.
+*[MSDK]: A collection of software and tools used to develop firmware for Analog Devices' MAX32xxx and MAX78xxx microcontrollers.

+*[Oclif]: Open Command Line Interface Framework.
+A tool used to build your own command line interface (CLI).

 *[OpenOCD]: Open on-chip debugger.
 A software that provides debugging and in-system programming for embedded target devices.

+*[R]: Read-only access.
+Refers to the capability of a component to perform read-only operations.

+*[R/W]: Read/Write access.
+Refers to the capability of a component to perform both reading and writing operations.

 *[RISC-V]: Reduced Instruction Set Computer-5th generation.
 An open instruction set architecture (ISA) maintained by RISC-V International.
+In CodeFusion Studio, RISC-V refers to a RISC-V core, such as the one used as a secondary core in some MAX32xxx and MAX78xxx microcontrollers.

 *[RTOS]: Real-Time Operating System.